Buying FAQ

 If you cant find what you're looking for it may be a good idea to email us and let us know your success criteria.
 We may have something that is right for you that we aren’t allowed to advertise.

-All vendors have a right to know which buyers have received information about their practice but buyers can rest assured that all of our vendors have all signed reciprocal confidentiality agreements saying that they wont be discussing your interest with other parties.
+All vendors have a right to know which buyers have received information about their practice, but buyers can rest assured that all of our vendors have signed reciprocal confidentiality agreements, saying that they won’t be discussing your interest with other parties.

-We are happy to talk to you on the phone about the process of buying anytime but all questions about specific practices must be made by email, after you have registered as a buyer.
+We are happy to talk to you on the phone about the process of buying, but all questions about specific practices must be made by email, after you have registered as a buyer.
 There are two reasons for this:

-• Because we have an obligation to our vendors to track whom we are disseminating information out to.
+• We have an obligation to our vendors to track whom we are disseminating information to.

-• We need to keep track of all enquiries and information we have provided so that we cannot be accused of disseminating false information.
+• We need to keep track of all enquiries and information we have provided, so that we have a record of the information we have provided and there is no misunderstanding about what has been disseminated.

 We do not provide a sale price for several reasons: